 - Fostering contacts (Health and Social Care (HSC) Adoption & Fostering (HSC website)

-There are also a number of private and voluntary agencies that provide fostering services in Northern Ireland, including Barnardo’s, Kindercare Fostering, Action for Children and Foster Care Associates.
+There are also a number of independent fostering providers that provide fostering services in Northern Ireland, including Barnardo’s, Kindercare Fostering, Action for Children and Foster Care Associates.